You’ve sent out dozens of resumés but haven’t had a single offer. Don’t give up. Check out what you can do to improve the way you look for work.

 - Describing or stating your qualifications poorly

 If you don’t have the required skills or your skills are out of date, you could look into ways to develop the skills employers are looking for.
-Remember to look at your transferable skills and how they could suit the job you’re applying for.
+Remember to look at your core skills and how they could suit the job you’re applying for.

 If your resumé and cover letter haven’t communicated your qualifications well, ask yourself: